KVM/Qemu VMs with a multi-screen Spice console – VIII – VM and user specific restrictions for remote-viewer connections – iptables and sudo

 -m physdev –physdev-in/out device

-may help in addition to other netfilter tools, which work on network level 2, to block redirected traffic to a “man in the middle system” on a bridge.
+may help in addition to other netfilter tools (for lower layers) to block redirected traffic to a “man in the middle system” on a Linux bridge.

-Before we discuss administrative aspects in a further article, let us expand our iptables rules to a more complex situation:
+Before we discuss administrative aspects in a further post, let us expand our iptables rules to a more complex situation:

 Two coupled bridges and the host attached via veth devices